jack8558/CSCI-739-GraphGrad/README.md

     sklearn accuracy: 96.32%
     GrphGrad model accuracy: 93.68%

+## DNN regression
+`tests/dnn_regression_example.py` contains a demo of building an MLP neural network with GraphGrad and training it on the California housing regression dataset.
+The loss goes down over the course of training and reaches an MSE of ~0.3.

 ## Benchmark with Pytorch
 Pytorch has been chosen to be a benchmark and below is the comparision with GraphGrad.